MMR16/Instagram-enable/README.md

 # Instagram-enable
-An Extenstion For Chrome Or Edge enables save images & show videos controller on instagram.
+An Extension For Chrome Or Edge enables save images & show videos controller on instagram.